 - The complex attribute feature name, sub-attribute name is used to encode the name and/or number of the Anchor Berth.
-If a group of anchor berths is known by a single common name, the name should be encode using a Sea Area/Named Water Area feature (see clause X.X) covering the area of the anchor berths. - An associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attributes information or textual description may be used to provide additional information about the category of anchorage, where required. - If an anchor berth is defined by a centre point and a swinging circle, it should be of type point, with the radius of the swinging circle encoded using the attribute radius.
+If a group of anchor berths is known by a single common name, the name should be encode using a Sea Area/Named Water Area feature (see clause X.X) covering the area of the anchor herths - An associated instance of the information class Nautical Information (see clause X.X), complex attribute information may be used to provide additional information about the category of anchorage, where required. - If an anchor berth is defined by a centre point and a swinging circle, it should be of type point, with the radius of the swinging circle encoded using the attribute radius.